Dhruv359/CategoricalDataAnalysism_BrownFat/README.md

 fat based on multiple GOF tests, Hosmer-Lemeshow test, ROC curve etc.

 Our final model is : BrownFat ~ Sex + Diabetes + Age + Ext_Temp +Two_Day_Temp + Three_Day_Temp + Weight + LBW

+This was an academic project in teams of 5.